nachopitt/migrations/README.md

 *   `--realpath`: Indicate that the provided migration file paths are pre-resolved absolute paths.
 *   `--fullpath`: Output the full path of the migration.
 *   `--squash`: Generate one migration file instead of multiple files.
 This is useful when you want to combine multiple SQL statements into a single migration.
+*   `--withoutForeignKeyConstraints`: Avoid adding foreign key constraints to the migration.

 Once finished, the new migration files will be placed in the usual migrations directory (`database/migrations`) and will follow the usual naming conventions.